 Software Development Life Cycle Model (SDLC)

-What is Software Development Life Cycle (SDLC)?
+Introduction to Software Development Life Cycle (SDLC)

-The Software Development Life Cycle (SDLC) is a process that outlines the steps involved in creating a software product.
+Software Development Life Cycle Model (SDLC) is a process that outlines the steps involved in creating a software product.
 It provides a framework for the development and maintenance of software products, and it helps organisations ensure that the software they create meets the needs of users and stakeholders.

-What is Software Development Life Cycle
+What is Software Development Life Cycle Model (SDLC)?

-Processes included in Software Development Life Cycle
+Processes included in Software Development Life Cycle Model (SDLC)

 There are many different models for the SDLC, but most of them include the following phases: